 I also competed in a moot at the LSE which centred on LGBT+ issues and I got the highest individual score.
 One of the judges became a sort of informal mentor to me after meeting her there – a formidable human rights barrister – and that made me hungry for success.

 Applying to Become a Pupil Barrister

 So, when it came to applying for pupillage, I had equipped myself with evidence to prove my abilities.
 That is all an application really should be, anyway – solid proof of all the talents you profess to have.
 I cut out everything that sounded haughty or cheesy, and emphasised what I had done to show that I could become a capable junior practitioner.

 At interview, I knew and accepted that I would make mistakes and often sound like a novice idiot (which I definitely did – even more so at the two interviews I bombed).
 But overall I kept myself personable and confident in my views, whilst aware of the things I had yet to learn.
-I think that, and quite a lot of luck, is what finally got me my pupillage offer.
+I think that, and quite a lot of luck, is what finally got me my offer to become a pupil barrister.
 Good luck!